Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 111: How to parent complex kids with ADHD or other differences

-Send us a text How to parent kids who struggle with ADHD, anxiety and life Nobody wants their child to struggle, but it's inevitable at some point.
-Many of the problems our kids face will be part of a well-worn path through t...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+How to parent kids who struggle with ADHD, anxiety and life Nobody wants their child to struggle, but it's inevitable at some point.
+Many of the problems our kids face will be part of a well-worn path through the teenage years.
+But some kids have more complex needs.
+Parenting them can be far more challenging, and require a far great draw on our own resources, which is why I've been looking out fo…

 Listen to the Episode